Zeeshan-2Dev/wR/README.md

 <b>Survive the chaos.
 Dominate the wild.
 Become the Jungle King.</b>

 Will you be the last standing, or will the jungle claim you as its prey?
-The hunt begins now.
+The hunt begins now.<br> The Game is under-development.
 <br>
 <br>
 Made with Unity3D Engine